Princess Marie of Hanover

-Princess Marie Ernestine Josephine Adolphine Henriette Therese Elisabeth Alexandrine of Hanover (2 December 1849 – 4 June 1904) was the younger daughter of King George V of Hanover and his wife, Marie of Saxe-Altenburg.
+Princess Marie of Hanover (Marie Ernestine Josephine Adolphine Henriette Therese Elisabeth Alexandrine; 2 December 1849 – 4 June 1904) was the younger daughter of King George V of Hanover and his wife, Marie of Saxe-Altenburg.

 Biography

 Marie was born in the city of Hanover.
 She held the title of Princess with the style of Royal Highness in the Kingdom of Hanover.
 In the United Kingdom, she held the title of Princess with the style Her Highness as a male line great-granddaughter of King George III.

 In 1866 Marie's father was deposed as king of Hanover.
 Marie and her mother remained in Hanover for over a year, residing at Schloss Marienburg, until they went into exile in Austria in July 1867.
 Eventually the family settled at Gmunden.

 Marriage prospects

-Marie visited England with her family in May 1876, and again, after her father's death, in June 1878.
-Her sister Frederica moved to England where she married, but Marie returned to Gmunden where she remained single and lived with her mother at Schloss Cumberland (named after her father's British ducal title).
-An American newspaper suggests that Marie twice turned down an offer of marriage from Queen Victoria's third son the Duke of Connaught.
+In 1875 when Prince Arthur visited Gmunden he was smitten with Marie and when the Hanovers came to London at the end of May it would’ve been a perfect time to announce an engagement, however Marie did not wish to marry Arthur.
+In 1877 Arthur did a second try to win the hand of her and even spoke to her father, King George and they worked on an agreement that if Marie was to marry Arthur she would be promised that she would have no contact with his brother in law Crown Prince Frederick of Prussia and his uncle the Duke of Saxe-Coburg and Gotha.
+The agreement was made to “hardly ever” and George wrote to Marie about the solution.
+Marie responded that she did not love Arthur and therefore could not marry him.
+Her cousin Princess Mary Adelaide of Cambridge considered the rejection as an insult and called Marie a “selfish idiot”.
+Marie ended up never marrying.